anhp95/FM_examples/README.md

 ---

 ✅ **Next Steps**
-- Configure your dataset paths.
+- Configure your dataset paths in example.py.
-- Start the fine-tuning script using TerraTorch.
+- Start the fine-tuning script.
 - Evaluate and visualize the model outputs.

 ---